bergwerf/linear_integer_arithmetic/README.md

 This algorithm is based on the description by Reddy and Loveland [2], which constitutes an improvement over the algorithm given by Cooper, which in turn is a big improvement over the original procedure by Presburger.
-The algorithm gives an effective decision procedure for formulas in the structure `(Z, ≤, +, 0, 1)` using existential quantifier elimination (supported by a divisibility predicate).
+The algorithm gives an effective decision procedure for formulae in the structure `(Z, ≤, +, 0, 1)` using existential quantifier elimination (supported by a divisibility predicate).
 The procedure should be capable of producing a constructive proof of any closed formula or its negation.